derektypist/survey-form/README.md

 ## Deployment

-The project is deployed on GitHub Pages
+The project is deployed on [GitHub Pages](https://derektypist.github.io/survey-form/) using the Master Branch.

+Remote Setup use the command

+    git remote add origin https://github.com/derektypist/survey-form

+Any changes use the git push command in the terminal window.

+## Credits

+### Content

+The contents in this project were written by me.